100gle/wordcounter/README.md

 # wordcounter

-wordcounter is a tool to mainly count *Chinese* words in a file like Markdown, Plain Text, etc. I create it for my writing word count stats purpose.
+wordcounter is a tool mainly for *Chinese* characters count in a file like Markdown, Plain Text, etc. I create it for my writing word count stats purpose.

 ```plain
 $ ./wcg.exe ./testdata --total